Muggia

 Muggia lies in northern Istria.
 Its territory, limited on the sea-side by a shoreline of more than 7 km featuring a coastal road and on the border side by a hill system, Monti di Muggia, including Mt.
 Castellier, Mt.
 S. Michele, Mt.
 Zuc and Monte d'Oro, that dominate over a vast landscape of Triestinian and Istrian coast, is characterized by a rich sub-continental vegetation of both Karstic and Istrian type.

-It has a border crossing, known as San Bartolomeo, with Slovenia and the extreme east of the comune at Lazaretto.
+It has a border crossing, known as San Bartolomeo, with Slovenia and the extreme east of the comune at Lazzaretto.
 The Slovenian border crossing is called Lazaret in the Municipality of Koper.

 Name

 Muggia was attested in historical sources as Mugla in AD 933.
 The origin of the name Muggia is uncertain; it may have arisen from Latin mūtila 'cut short, mutilated', in reference to a short projection from the land or a cape (cf. the cape north of Zadar, attested in Latin as Muchla bona in AD 1250, now Croatian Oštri rat).
 Another possibility is derivation from Latin *mūcla 'milestone', and another hypothesis is that it comes from Vulgar Latin *Lamūc(l)a 'small swamp'.
 The Slovene name Milje was borrowed from Proto-Romance Mugla (developing via *Mygla > *Migla > Milje).